The shortlist for the Gateshead Awards 2014 has been finalised and we would like you to vote for your winners.

-Now in its fourth year, the award rewards those who have gone above and beyond the call of duty in one of ten categories ranging from young carer of the year to sports coach of the year.
+Now in its fifth year, the award rewards those who have gone above and beyond the call of duty in one of ten categories ranging from volunteer of the year to sports achiever of the year.

 Volunteer of the Year

 Alison Bellinger – Chair of the Gateshead branch of Arthritis Care Alison ensures the branch is lively with lots of social activities.
 Alison has championed the Peer Support scheme, which aims to raise awareness of arthritis and help people to manage the condition in their local community.
 Alison is also a member of the Regional Committee, volunteers at her local church and is a full time carer for her husband.

 Iris Dodds – a member of Gateshead Older People’s Assembly Iris’s commitment to working in the community goes beyond her role with the assembly, getting involved with new groups and ensuring older people are kept informed.
 She has been instrumental in setting up new Friendship Groups which are helping to increase confidence and reduce loneliness for dozens of older people.